dynamsoft-docs/license-server-docs/common/mechanism.md

 ## License Tracking

-### Dynamsoft Barcode Reader

-The main purpose of the Barcode Reader is to locate and decode barcodes, therefore, its usage is about successful barcode scans.

-Each successful scan is recorded and a minimum report is generated every 3 minutes, the report is submitted every 3 minutes too.
+When a Dynamsoft SDK uses a trackable license, it will record every successful operation that needs to be tracked.
+Then it generates a minimum report for each 3-minute time slot and sumbit the report every 3 minutes.
 We'll dive deeper into the mechanism below.

-#### Usage report
+### Usage report

+#### Dynamsoft Barcode Reader

-The report includes the following fields
+The main purpose of the Barcode Reader is to locate and decode barcodes, therefore, its usage is about successful barcode scans and its report includes the following fields

 * Time label (indicates which 3-minute slot it covers)
-* handshake code
+* Handshake Code
 * Client UUID
 * Count of barcodes
 * Type of barcodes

-### About time
+### Time

 * 3-minute for reports

   Dynamsoft uses absolute time when generating usage reports.
-This means, each time slot is fixed, for example, the first time slot is always 00:00:01 ~ 00:03:00 and the second is 00:03:01 ~ 00:06:00 and so on.
-Each barcode scan has a time stamp of its own and is counted in the 3-minute window in which it is done.
+This means, each time slot is fixed, for example, the first time slot is always 00:00:00 ~ 00:03:00 and the second is 00:03:00 ~ 00:06:00 and so on.
+Each successful operation (like a barcode scan) has a time stamp of its own and is counted in the 3-minute window in which it is done.

 * 3-minute for submitting reports

-Unlike the time used for reporting, report submitting is better done in a more timely manner.
-Therefore, the moment Dynamsoft SDKs initializes, it'll check whether there are any usage reports left unsubmitted and submit all of them at once, after that, it'll submit the next report after 3 minutes, and so on and so forth.
+  Unlike the time used for report generating which must be precise, report submitting needs to be done timely.
+Therefore, the moment the SDK finishes initialization, it'll check whether there are usage reports left unsubmitted and submit them if any.
+After that, it'll submit new report (if any) every 3 minutes.

 ### Report submission

-Dynamsoft SDKs submit usage reports to LTS with HTTP Post requests.
+Dynamsoft SDKs submit usage reports to `LTS` with HTTP Post requests.
 If the submission succeeds, it'll remove the local copy of the report, otherwise, the report remains on the device and will be submitted again the next time the SDK initializes.
 Note that the SDK won't attempt to submit failed reports during the same session.

+If a report is not submitted, it'll be kept on the client for up to 30 days after which it'll be purged.

 ### Report analysis

 LTS receives usage reports from client devices and does the math to make overall usage reports.
-These reports are done per each handshake code.
-Read more on [statistics page]({{site.about}}statistics-page.html).
+These reports are done per each Handshake Code.
+Read more on [statistics page]({{site.common}}statistics.html).